andygbannister/qurantools/readme.md

 ### (Optional) Create .htaccess file for 404 error redirects

+If you are running Apache2, in order to redirect to a nice 404 page, it is recommended you use `/app/.htaccess.example` as a template for your own `.htaccess` file.
+Check the official documentation for Nginx and other webservers.

 ### qt.ini Configuration

 Most of the config for Quran Tools is controlled by `library/config.php` which reads config variables from a file called `qt.ini`.
 It lives in the server root (but definitely not `/app` - so that it can not accidentaly be displayed to users).